Chicago's Dreadhead Cowboy rides horse on Dan Ryan Expressway, arrested

 At his peak speed the horse galloped at about 15 miles per hour, but was averaging around 10-12 mph.

-Two Chicago police squad cars followed behind Hollingsworth.
+Two Illinois State Police squad cars followed behind Hollingsworth.
 He was placed under arrest after exiting the highway.

-This is a breaking news story.
-Check back with ABC7Chicago.com for updates.
+State police said the investigation remains open and ongoing.

+A crowd gathered after he exited the highway and after his arrest, giving his horse water and pouring water on its neck to help it cool down.
+Things appeared to grow heated between Illinois State Police and the crowd as another man was placed under arrest, though it was not immediately clear why.

+The horse was taken away in a Chicago Mounted Patrol trailer, which is built for transporting horses.